 Considering having a garden wedding?
 Decorating an outdoor space is a little different than sprucing up an event hall or ballroom, so you may be on the hunt for some inspo.
-From stationery covered in beautiful blooms to flowery desserts to wildlife inspired decor, here are few of our favourite ways to weave the theme into all aspects of your wedding.
+From stationery covered in beautiful blooms to flowery desserts to wildlife inspired decor, here are few of our favourite ways to weave the garden wedding theme into all aspects of your celebration.

 Here are a few awesome garden wedding ideas.

 Garden wedding venue